-Once your first new credit card drops off the radar after the 24-month period you can apply again and should get approved for the Chase Sapphire Reserve.
-The 50k sign-up bonus is still very valuable and the additional card benefits such as a $300 travel credit, complimentary lounge access, and Global Entry application fee credit will easily offset the $450 annual fee for diehard travelers.
-If you don’t want to mess with the $450 annual fee there’s the Chase Sapphire Preferred® Card, with it’s $95 annual fee, and comes with a bonus of 60,000 Ultimate Rewards points if cardholders spend $4,000 in the first 3 months of account opening.
+Once your first new credit card drops off the radar after the 24-month period you can try again and should get approved for the Chase Sapphire Reserve.
+The additional card benefits such as a $300 travel credit, complimentary lounge access, and Global Entry application fee credit will easily offset the $550 annual fee for diehard travelers.
+If you don’t want to mess with the $550 annual fee, there’s the Chase Sapphire Preferred® Card, with its $95 annual fee.

 If you must sign-up for another credit card, you can look at some of Chase’s co-branded offerings or go with a different company.
-Just remember that any applications you make will count as a hard inquiry and means you will need to wait even longer before you eligible to apply and get approved for the Chase Sapphire Reserve.
+Just remember that any applications you make will count as a hard inquiry and means you will need to wait even longer before you eligible to try and get approved for the Chase Sapphire Reserve.

 Why does Chase have the 5/24 Rule?